Subash792/Electronic-Voting-Machine/README.md

 2) Download the Keypad Library by Mark Stanley, Alexander Brevig and store it in the same directory of the proteus file

 ## Steps to run the code
-1) Download the EVM_TEAM-PROTONICS.pdsprj file and run it on the Proteus 1.8.13 profile
+1) Download the EVM_TEAM-PROTONICS.pdsprj file and run it on the Proteus 1.8.13 software

 ## Contact Us